-4 Fan assisted storage heaters
+3 Fan assisted storage heaters

-Modern storage heaters are smaller and easier to control than the older type in the property.
-Ask for a quotation for new, fan-assisted heaters with automatic charge control.
+Modern storage heaters are much less expensive to run than the direct acting, on-peak heating system in the property.
+A dual-rate electricity supply is required to provide the off-peak electricity that these heaters use; this is easily obtained by contacting the energy supplier.
+Ask for a quotation for fan-assisted heaters with automatic charge control.
 A dual-immersion cylinder, which can be installed at the same time, will provide cheaper hot water than the system currently installed.
-As installations should be in accordance with the current regulations covering electrical wiring, only a qualified electrician should carry out the installation.
-Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is registered with a competent persons scheme1, and can therefore self-certify the work for Building Regulation compliance.
+As installations should be in accordance with the national wiring standards, only a qualified electrician should carry out the installation.
+Building Regulations apply to this work, so Building Control should be informed, unless the installer is registered with a competent persons scheme, and can therefore self-certify the work for Building Regulation compliance.
 Ask a qualified electrical heating engineer to explain the options, which might also include switching to other forms of electric heating.